bruno-lang/bruno-lang.github.io/learn/index.md

 # _bruno_ in a Nutshell

-> bruno is a novel likewise classic programming system; in simplified terms it
-> could illogical be condensed to _declarative programming with data and extension
-> functions along with concurrent processes and message passing._
+bruno is a novel likewise classic programming system; in simplified terms it could illogical be condensed to _declarative programming with data and extension functions along with concurrent processes and message passing._
-> Even though there is a strong influence of functional programming bruno mostly
-> has its own twist and borrows from different paradigms without being a
+Even though there is a strong influence of functional programming bruno mostly has its own twist and borrows from different paradigms without being a multi-paradigm language.
-> multi-paradigm language.
-> Look at it with a fresh and open mind as the language has several novel ideas.
+Look at it with a fresh and open mind as the language has several novel ideas.

-## Objectives _(Preamble)_
+## Objectives _(Prologue)_
 Basic correctness is still too challenging with both classic and modern programming systems while software simultaneously attempts to solve problems of continually increasing size accompanied by an equally increase of complexity to control.